-Our mission is to provide the space and opportunity for inclusive recreational, educational, cultural, work readiness, sporting programs and services to improve the physical, mental and emotional health and well-being of children and young people and their community living in and around the BD10/2 areas of Bradford by working in partnership with others to raise the attainment of children at risk from the impacts of low attainment, poverty and criminal activity.
+Our mission is to provide the space and opportunity for inclusive recreational, educational, cultural, work readiness, sporting programmes and services, to improve the physical, mental and emotional health and well-being of children and young people living in and around the BD10/2 areas of Bradford by working in partnership to raise the attainment of children at risk from the impacts of low attainment, poverty and criminal activity.

-To help children and young people to be physical competent across a range of physical activities such as; Balance and Movement, Story and Movement, Active Play, Weekly Physical Challenges, Yoga and Forest School.
+To help children and young people to be physically competent across a range of activities such as; balance and movement, story and movement, active play, weekly physical challenges, yoga and forest school.

-To help children to be educational literate through homework clubs, a centre based library, book club and loans.
+To help children to be educationally literate through homework clubs, a centre-based library with book club and loans.

 To help children and young people develop emotional awareness of themselves and others, to apply those emotions to thinking and problem-solving and thirdly to regulate their own emotions and to develop the ability to cheer up or calm down another person.
 Our Respect, Resilient and Ready programme helps young people to become emotionally competent.

 Live and Lead is our social literacy programme.

 To help children and young people develop personal and interpersonal skills such as responsibility, collaboration, leadership, communication and being part of a family, club, group, community and place.

 To help children and young people broaden their horizons, understand, work with and experience customs and culture and explore their own cultural roots.